Fire and rescue services

 The Australian Government does not set these rules.
 Check your passport's expiry date before you travel.
 If you're not sure it'll be valid for long enough, consider getting a new passport.

 Authorities may not allow you to exit or enter Oman if you're travelling on an emergency passport.
-Contact the nearest embassy or consulate of the Sultanate of Oman for advice.
+Contact the nearest Embassy or Consulate of the Sultanate of Oman for advice.

 Your passport is a valuable document.
 It's attractive to people who may try to use your identity to commit crimes.